 Each employee pays the cost of the CalPERS member contribution.

-Employer Contribution rates for effective July 1, 2016 for Classic or 2nd Tier plans are:
+Employer Contribution rates effective July 1, 2020 are:

 The City offers an attractive benefits package, including: